-Clearly business is the reigning king in the US, after an MS, but the STEM fields and Computer Science manage a a pretty dramatic overthrow once done with a Doctorate degree with average salaries about $100,000 as compared to the miniscule movement to $75,000 for Business Doctorates.
+Business degrees (depending on the program and degree type) can have high paying jobs in the US, after an MS, but the STEM fields and Computer Science manage a a pretty dramatic overthrow once done with higher qualifications like MS and Doctorate, with average salaries over $100,000 as compared to the miniscule movement to $75,000 for Business Doctorates.

 Good luck mate!

 Read these related articles:

 – International student life in Australia: What to expect